ll7/scenario_runner/Docs/Create_Scenarios.md

 ```

 ### 2.2) CreateBehavior method
 This method setup the behavior tree that contains the behavior of all vehicles during the scenario.
+To define the behavior you can use functions of the two moduls:
+- _atomic_scenario_behavior.py_ and
+- _atomic_trigger_conditions.py_

+A selection of these functions is presented in the following.

-#### _atomic_scenario_behaviors.py_
+### _atomic_scenario_behaviors.py_
 This module provides all atomic scenario behaviors required to realize complex, realistic scenarios such as "follow a leading vehicle", "lane change", etc.

 In the following a selection of the classes from _atomic_scenario_behaviors.py_ are presented from which objects of behavior can be generated.